Linaro/website/_posts/current/blog/2020-05-07-linaro-engineering-highlights-april-2020-new-version-2.md

 ![96boards-vertical-logo.png](/assets/images/content/96boards-vertical-logo.png)

-{% include image.html path="/assets/images/content/.96boards-vertical-logo.png" class="small-inline" alt="96boards-vertical-logo.png} Recently I have been spending my spare cycles, along with a few other friends from the Arm Ecosystem, to get the power and efficiency of the aarch64 ISA in the hands of researchers and institutes that have been working tirelessly to make sense of the COVID-19 pandemic.
+{% include image.html path="/assets/images/content/.96boards-vertical-logo.png" class="small-inline left" alt="96boards-vertical-logo.png" %}

+Recently I have been spending my spare cycles, along with a few other friends from the Arm Ecosystem, to get the power and efficiency of the aarch64 ISA in the hands of researchers and institutes that have been working tirelessly to make sense of the COVID-19 pandemic.